alech97/GPT-2-POE-Build-Guide-Generator/README.md

 [/3.7]

-**This build's stats are not amazing.
-I don't know why, but the only real damage output at level 90 is 5% or less**.
+This build's stats are not amazing.
+I don't know why, but the only real damage output at level 90 is 5% or less.
 If you see that you're below level 90 and want to go higher, you can try to get some more damage.
 A high-levelling Warchief should have about 30+k dps, but that is pretty much nothing.
 If you want to go higher, you can